Ambulatory Services: Outpatient Counseling Adults

 USDA Human Nutrition Research Center on Aging

 Students participate in ongoing nutrition surveys, ambulatory studies, metabolic studies, and the operations of a kitchen in a large research unit.
 They are exposed to recruitment methods, research protocols and protocols, and interdisciplinary projects.
-Typically, this rotation is two - three weeks in length.
+Typically, this rotation is two - three weeks in length (face to face, onsite).

 MGH Weight Center/Tufts Medical Center Weight and Wellness Center

 Students take part in the multidisciplinary care approach to obesity management.
 They observe and participate in individual and group counseling sessions.
 In addition, they are exposed to both the medical and surgical approaches to weight loss.
 The intern is also given the opportunity to directly observe a gastric restrictive surgery.
-Typically, two to three weeks is spent in the Tufts Medical Center Weight and Wellness Center and three weeks are spent in the MGH Weight Center.
+Typically, two to three weeks is spent in the Tufts Medical Center Weight and Wellness Center (partial virtual rotation) and three weeks are spent in the MGH Weight Center (face to face, onsite).

 Affiliations in Inpatient Acute Care

-Clinical Experiences in Tufts Medical Center Inpatient Acute Care Setting: Interns are precepted in each specialty area by dietitians having expertise in the various specialty areas listed below.
+Clinical Experiences in Tufts Medical Center Inpatient Acute Care Setting: Interns are precepted in each specialty area by dietitians having expertise in the various specialty areas listed below (all face to face, onsite).

 In this two week introduction to acute care, the dietetic intern develops basic skills in nutritional assessment, planning, implementation, monitoring and appropriate medical record documentation for patients with the following problems: cardiomyopathy, congestive heart failure, myocardial infarctions, atherosclerosis, heart transplantation, postoperative surgical needs and hyperlipidemias.
 The intern will develop appropriate nutritional care plans, monitor status and provide nutritional education for these patients.